'BBC' trio lead Real Madrid to 5-0 romp at Betis

 "At least tonight we will sleep well," added the Italian, in his first campaign in charge after taking over from Jose Mourinho in the close season.

-Known collectively in Spain as 'BBC', Bale, Benzema and Cristiano cost Real, the world's richest club by income, in excess of 200 million euros ($271 million), more than three times the value of the entire Betis squad.
+Known collectively in Spain as 'BBC', Bale, Benzema and Cristiano cost the world's richest club by income in excess of 200 million euros ($271 million), more than three times the value of the whole Betis squad.

-As well as the prolific trio, Croatia international Luka Modric played a starring role at the Benito Villamarin in Seville alongside the imperious Xabi Alonso in midfield as Madrid ruthlessly dominated from start to finish.
+As well as the prolific trio, Croatia international Luka Modric played a starring role alongside the imperious Xabi Alonso in midfield as Madrid ruthlessly dominated from start to finish at the Benito Villamarin in Seville.

 Ronaldo, who also netted in the 2-0 King's Cup win at Osasuna on Wednesday, celebrated Monday's FIFA Ballon d'Or award for the world's best player with a stunner to open the scoring in the 10th minute.